Self-Adapting Language Models: Related Work

 \paragraph{Knowledge Updating.} Several recent works aim to modify or inject factual knowledge into language models via weight updates.
 Some methods attempt to directly locate specific parameters that correspond to individual facts \citep{mitchell2022fastmodeleditingscale,meng2022locating,meng2023masseditingmemorytransformer}.
 Others propose generating additional finetuning data using the information in context \citep{yehudai2024genie,akyurek2024deductive,yang2025synthetic,lampinen2025generalizationlanguagemodelsincontext,park2025textitnewnewssystem2finetuning}.
 We adopt the latter strategy, following \citet{akyurek2024deductive}, who propose generating logical implications of a fact and finetuning on them, and \citet{lampinen2025generalizationlanguagemodelsincontext}, who show that implication-based finetuning can even outperform in-context learning.
 We build on these approaches by \textit{training} models through RL to generate more optimal finetuning data. \citet{park2025textitnewnewssystem2finetuning} show that prompting language models to generate question–answer (QA) pairs directly can outperform implication-style prompting.
-Because the \methodacronym{} framework is agnostic to the prompt and format of the self-edit data, it can also be trained to generate QA pairs or other output formats, as explored in \S\ref{app:prompting}.
-With sufficient compute, a cold-start setup, where the model discovers the most effective format without guidance from prompting, may also be viable.
+Because the SEAL framework is agnostic to the prompt and format of the self-edit data, it can also be trained to generate QA pairs or other output formats, as explored in \S\ref{app:prompting}.

-\paragraph{Test-Time Training.} Test-Time Training (TTT) temporarily adapts model weights based on the input the model receives \citep{sun2020test, gandelsman2022test, sun2024TTT, akyurek2025TTT}. \citet{akyurek2025TTT} show that combining TTT with ICL enables gradient-updates to outperform standard ICL in the few-shot setting. \methodacronym can be viewed as incorporating a round of TTT in its inner-loop optimization, leveraging TTT's efficiency relative to full-scale training to perform multiple updates and reward the generated data that yields the greatest performance gain.
-Although our method is trained using single-example TTT episodes, we demonstrate in the knowledge incorporation setting that it generalizes to the continued pretraining setting---where placing data directly in context is no longer feasible.
+\paragraph{Test-Time Training.} Test-Time Training (TTT) temporarily adapts model weights based on the input the model receives \citep{sun2020test, gandelsman2022test, sun2024TTT, akyurek2025TTT}. \citet{akyurek2025TTT} show that combining TTT with ICL enables gradient-updates to outperform standard ICL in the few-shot setting.
+SEAL can be viewed as incorporating a round of TTT in its inner-loop optimization, leveraging TTT's efficiency relative to full-scale training to perform multiple updates and reward the generated data that yields the greatest performance gain.
+Although our method is trained using single-example TTT episodes, we demonstrate in the knowledge incorporation setting that it generalizes to the continued pretraining (CPT) regime---where placing data directly in context is no longer feasible.